mrrusof/mrrusof.github.io/_posts/2016-06-17-why-does-heap-work.markdown

  10: IF n > 2 THEN
  20:   Heap(S, n - 1)
  30: FOR i := 1 TO n - 1
- 40:   IF n > 2 THEN
- 50:     Heap(S, n - 1)
- 60:   IF n is even THEN
+ 40:   IF n is even THEN
- 70:     swap S[i] and S[n]
+ 50:     swap S[i] and S[n]
- 80:   ELSE
+ 60:   ELSE
- 90:     swap S[1] and S[n]
+ 70:     swap S[1] and S[n]
-100:   process S
+ 80:   process S
+ 90:   IF n > 2 THEN
+100:     Heap(S, n - 1)
 {% endhighlight %}

 Lines 10 and 20 correspond to step 1 of the algorithm.
-Lines 30 to 90 correspond to the loop of the algorithm.
+Lines 30 to 100 correspond to the loop of the algorithm.
-Line 100 is an instruction that processes the current permutation to solve a particular problem, for example [brute search all solution candidates of another problem](http://marknelson.us/2002/03/01/next-permutation/).
+Line 80 is a call to a procedure that processes the current permutation to solve a particular problem, for example [brute search all solution candidates of another problem](http://marknelson.us/2002/03/01/next-permutation/).
+Line 80 applies `process` to $@n! - 1@$ permutations of input sequence `S` but not to `S`.
+To apply procedure `process` to all permutations of `S`, apply `process` to `S` before or after calling `Heap`.

 Consider the following C implementation for reference.